Why has Mexico handed over drug cartel leaders to US? Who are they?

 Why is this happening now?

 Trump announced 25 percent tariffs on goods imported from Mexico and Canada in executive orders he signed on February 1.
-On Thursday, the president confirmed the tariffs are to come into effect on Tuesday.
+On Thursday, the president confirmed the tariffs are to take effect on Tuesday.

 Trump said one reason for the tariffs is a failure by Mexico and Canada to prevent street drugs such as fentanyl from flowing into the US.
 “Drugs are still pouring into our Country from Mexico and Canada at very high and unacceptable levels,” he wrote in a Truth Social post on Thursday in which he confirmed the tariffs will be imposed next week.